timm/ezr/roadmap.md

    - We have most of the parts needed explore a very large number of other tasks.
    - And we can complete  those tasks using very few labels.

-To see this, lets list what we get from the above:
+To see this, lets list what we get from the above.
+All that functionality will be divided into just a few classes:

-(Aside:  in the following,
-the words NUM, SYM, DATA, COLS, BIN refers to the five classes used in this system.)
+- NUM, SYM :  summarize numeric or symbolic columns
+- DATA:  stores rows, and their summaries.
+- COLS: is a helper class that reads row one of our csv files, and generates the right NUMs and SYMs.
+- others : to be discussed later

+What do these classes do?
+Well:
 - We have to load data from a csv file and read the row1  names.
-- We have to parse those names to generate NUMeric or SYMbolic columns.
+- We have to parse those names to generate NUMeric or SYMbolic columns (using COLS)
-- We have to read the other rows and add their information into the NUMeric or SYMbolic columns.
+- We have to read the other rows and add their information into the NUMeric or SYMbolic columns (using   the `add()` method).
 - We need a sort the rows into (say) root(N) `best` and `rest` using that distance to heaven calculation.
   - This in turn means we need a `dist()`ance function
 - Our classifier  needs to know the `like()`lihood of a row belonging to `best` or `rest`.

+Note that `add()`, `dist()` and `like()` will be defined recursively:

+- If want to
-Note that `dist()` and `like()` will be defined recursively.
-That is to say, if want to reason about distance and likelihood of a row, we will recurse to call `dist()` and `like()` methods inside NUM or SYM.
+reason about distance and likelihood of a row, we will recurse to call `dist()` and `like()` methods inside NUM or SYM.
+- If we `add()` a row to a DATA, then that addition will call `NUM.add()` and `SYM.add()`, recursively.

+### Reading CSV files into rows

 <details closed>